 If you're using a cooked protein like ham or hot dogs, you only need to fry it long enough to heat through and brown the outside.
 However, if you're using a raw protein like chicken or bacon, make sure it's cooked thoroughly before you move on to the next step.

-I love me a good Chinese takeout as much as the next gal, but there are benefits to making your own.
-For one, it’s usually cheaper, and two, you can customize it exactly to your liking, whether it’s less soy, more spice, and better quality veggies and meat.
+I love my local Chinese restaurant as much as the next gal, but there are definitely benefits to making my own from time to time instead of ordering in.
+For one, it's usually cheaper, and two, you can customize it exactly to your liking, whether it's less soy, more spice, and better quality veggies and meat.